andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/07_AFNI_Checking_Preprocessing.rst

 .. figure:: 04_07_Normalization_AnatWithSkull.png

 The ``anat_w_skull_warped`` image, it should be noted, is the result of a warp being applied to the raw anatomical image.
 The warp itself was computed by normalizing the skull-stripped anatomical to a template.
 If that normalization was off somehow, it would have propagated to the other images.
-To check this, load as an underlay the iamge ``anat_final``:
+To check this, load as an underlay the image ``anat_final``:

 .. figure:: 04_07_Normalization_AnatFinal.png